 How many students are currently in your program?

-The required coursework for a PhD takes between 2 to 3 years to complete.
-Preparation and presentation of a thesis proposal, completion of the thesis research, and defense of the final thesis usually takes twelve to eighteen months at a minimum.
-Thus, it is reasonable to expect that the entire PhD program will take four years to complete.
+We believe that the program takes five years to complete, which is the guaranteed funding support.
+The required coursework for a PhD takes between two to three years to complete.
+Students must complete two teaching requirements.
+There are research projects and papers due within the first 2-3 years.
+Preparation and presentation of a dissertation proposal, completion of the dissertation research, and defense of the final dissertation usually takes twelve to eighteen months at a minimum.
+Thus, it is reasonable to expect that the entire PhD program will take five years to complete.

 Do you offer a part-time program?
 Distance learning?

-The Smith School of Business PhD program is strictly a full-time program.
+The Smith PhD program is strictly a full-time program.
 There are no PhD level courses offered through distance learning at this time.

-Do most Smith School PhD graduates enter the academic field?
+Do most Smith PhD graduates enter the academic field?

-It is expected that students who enter the Smith School PhD Program will assume a faculty position at an academic/research institution upon completing the program.
+It is expected that students who enter the Smith PhD program will assume a faculty position at an academic/research institution upon completing the program.
+Thus, our training centers around the development for academic placement.

 How many applications do you receive each year?
 How many students do you admit?

-The number of completed applications is generally between 600 and 800.
-Admission results are usually between 18-24 students.
+The number of completed applications is generally 400±.
+Our goal is to admit 1-3 students per area of specialization.
 The number of students admitted to each specific area of specialization varies from year to year depending on funding, faculty-student ratio, and quality of applicant pool.

 What are the application deadlines?

-The deadline for domestic students is December 15.
-The deadline for international students, regardless of visa type, in is also December 15.
+The deadline for domestic students is December 22.
+The deadline for international students, regardless of visa type, is also December 22.

 When will I be notified of the decision?

 The admissions committee meets throughout the months of January and March to identify their choices for admission.
-The departmental programs begin making decisions starting in late March and continue doing so until spaces are filled.
+The departmental programs begin making decisions in March.

 How much is the application fee?
 Can it be waived?
 Can I pay the fee after I find out if I have been admitted?